203 Southpointe Ct, Murfreesboro, TN

 Written by Reynaldo C.

 The edge profile is one of the most overlooked countertop decisions — yet it shapes the entire look of your kitchen and affects your budget.
-The right edge can make a countertop feel sleek and modern or rich and traditional.
+The right edge can make a countertop feel sleek and modern or rich and traditional, and it influences how thick the counter appears, how comfortable it is to lean against, and even how easy it is to keep clean.
 Here are the most popular edge styles, what they cost, and how to choose the one that fits your home.

 Why the edge matters

 Your edge profile is the detail people see and touch every day.
-It frames the stone, influences how thick the counter appears, and sets the design tone.
+It frames the stone, sets the design tone, and changes the perceived thickness of the counter.
 Simpler edges read clean and contemporary; more shaped, detailed edges read classic and ornate.
-Because each profile requires a different amount of fabrication, the edge also affects price.
+Because each profile requires a different amount of fabrication, the edge also affects price — and because it interacts with your stone and finish, it is worth choosing thoughtfully rather than as an afterthought.

 Eased edge

 The eased edge is a nearly square edge with the sharp corner gently softened.
-It is clean, modern, and the most budget-friendly option — usually included in the base price.
-It suits contemporary and transitional kitchens and is easy to keep clean.
-For many homeowners, the eased edge is all they need.
+It is clean, modern, and the most popular, budget-friendly option — usually included in the base price.
+It suits contemporary and transitional kitchens, keeps a minimalist look, and is easy to wipe clean.
+For many homeowners, the eased edge is all they need, and it pairs beautifully with current design trends toward simple, uncluttered surfaces.

 Beveled edge

-A beveled edge adds a flat, angled cut along the top edge, creating a crisp, faceted line.
-It feels a little more deliberate than an eased edge while staying clean and modern.
-It is a popular middle-ground choice and typically carries a small upcharge.
+A beveled edge adds a flat, angled cut — roughly 45 degrees — along the top edge, creating a crisp, faceted line.
+It looks classy and deliberate while staying clean and modern, and it is one of the most popular profiles because it adds character without costing much more than an eased edge.
+It is a great middle-ground choice for homeowners who want a touch more detail.

 Bullnose and half-bullnose

 The bullnose rounds the entire edge into a smooth curve, while the half-bullnose rounds just the top.
-Rounded edges feel soft and traditional, are comfortable to lean against, and help avoid sharp corners — a nice touch in family kitchens.
-These add modest fabrication cost.
+Rounded edges feel soft and traditional, are comfortable to lean against, and help avoid sharp corners — a nice touch in family kitchens with young children.
+There are also double and triple bullnose variations with more pronounced curves.
+These add modest fabrication cost and suit traditional and transitional styles.

-The ogee is an elegant S-shaped curve that signals luxury and traditional styling.
-Along with built-up double edges and other detailed profiles, ogee edges require the most fabrication labor and sit at the top of the price range.
-They look stunning on formal kitchens and high-end stone.
+The ogee is an elegant S-shaped curve that signals luxury and traditional styling, often paired with marble or formal kitchens.
+Along with other detailed profiles, ogee edges require the most fabrication labor and sit at the top of the price range.
+They look stunning, but the groove can collect crumbs and take a little more effort to clean — a small trade-off for their sculptural beauty.
+If you want a formal, high-end look, an ogee delivers.

 How edge choice affects cost

 As a rule, the more shaping an edge requires, the more it costs.
-Eased and beveled edges are the most affordable; bullnose profiles add a bit; ogee and built-up edges add the most.
+Eased edges are the most affordable and often included; beveled edges add a small upcharge; bullnose profiles add a bit more; and ogee, mitered, built-up, and waterfall edges add the most.
+Decorative edges commonly add roughly $10 to $30 per linear foot, which adds up on a large kitchen with a lot of edge footage.
 If budget matters, a simple edge on a beautiful slab is a smart place to save.
 See what affects countertop cost.

 Choose an eased or beveled edge for modern and transitional kitchens, a bullnose for soft traditional or family-friendly spaces, and an ogee or built-up edge for formal, luxury designs.
-The edge should also complement your finish — a sleek eased edge pairs well with a leathered island, for example.
+A mitered or waterfall edge suits a contemporary statement island.
+The edge should also complement your finish and stone — a sleek eased edge pairs well with a leathered island, while an ogee shines on polished marble.
+Some engineered quartz brands also specify which edges work best with their slab thickness.
 We will show you samples in person so you can feel the difference.
+See our guide to finishes and the full materials comparison.

 Frequently asked questions